sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ![alt text][image3]

 Below is a plot of the Difference between Daily High and Low Stock Price of Broadcom(AVGO) over the last 5 years.

 ![alt text][image4]

+Below is a combined plot of the above four plots.

+![alt text][image7]

 ### Algorithms and Techniques